 Implement and organize working processes

 As you can imagine, you need to set an example in organizing your creative agency.
 Optimal working processes and well-structured systems will take things off your hands.
 They will also give your employees the chance to feel empowered, driven, and conscious of their responsibilities within their job’s reach.
 Thus, you should work on establishing processes around all the different funnel stages.
-Processes about finding clients to the acquisition as well as project development and timesheet management.
+Processes about finding clients for the acquisition as well as project development and timesheet management.

 Let us not forget the ways you choose to deal with existing clients.
 At the beginning of your journey, the departments of sales, marketing, design, customer support, and accounting will not consist of myriads of people.
-However, a robust set of processes and automations will create a strong foundation in your business.
+However, a robust set of processes and automation will create a strong foundation for your business.
 It will also guide old and new employees as well as streamline your creative agency’s success.

 Set up your rates

 Before launching your agency, you need to structure your fee system.
 You have to concretize all the details around the payment process.
-Basically, you should decide if your and team’s work will be billed per hour or project (or both depending on the client or project).
-At the same time, payment terms with extra charges, penalties, payment incentives should be put together and followed religiously.
+Basically, you should decide if your and your team’s work will be billed per hour or project (or both depending on the client or project).
+At the same time, payment terms with extra charges, penalties, and payment incentives should be put together and followed religiously.

 A good idea would be to create different kinds of retainer fees.
 In this case, clients may need your services continually, and that is why a form of membership should be available.
-Retainer fee systems are less expensive for clients and provide cashflow security to your agency.
+Retainer fee systems are less expensive for clients and provide cash flow security to your agency.

 Work hard to build your client base

 Last but not least, the ultimate way to success is to know your clientele.
 Then it will be easier to enrich your existing clientele.
 Or build it well from scratch.
-The most precious but most difficult advice to follow is to do not accept any project or client for the sake of having work to do and pay the bills.
+The most precious but most difficult advice to follow is to not accept any project or client for the sake of having work to do and paying the bills.
 Being eclectic by accepting or denying working with specific clients based on their reputation, values, and business habits is important.
 Having criteria on which clients you invite onboard your ship limits the risk of getting scammed.

 To conclude, starting a creative agency takes time, money, and business experience.
 You will learn more about administrating your business as you go.
-However, all the steps discussed in this blogpost are essential to setting a firm business foundation.
+However, all the steps discussed in this blog post are essential to setting a firm business foundation.
 Find the right team, space, and name and reach your growth potential at full speed.